The ROI (return on investment) of SEO is important for any business owner to understand. It could be even more so for in-house and agency marketers.

 You're ready to calculate your SEO campaign's ROI.

 3. Calculate Your Return on Investment

-Once you've got the data you need, calculating your ROI from SEO is actually really easy.
+Once you have the numbers you need, calculating your ROI from SEO is easy.

 ($200,000 - $40,000) / $40,000 = 4